 - The repair should be performed by an experienced doctor in theatre, ideally using spinal anaesthesia. - Use polyglactin absorbable suture: repair the rectal mucosa first with 3/0 suture, continuous or interrupted. - Follow this by repairing the rectal muscularis layer with 3/0 suture, continuous or interrupted.
-Include the internal anal sphincter in this suture. - Identify the disrupted ends of the external anal sphincter on each side just above the anal verge and extract and hold them with Allis clamps. - Repair the external sphincter with four simple 2/0 sutures, either as an end-to-end or as an overlapping anastomosis.

-- Complete the repair as for episiotomy. - Give antibiotic prophylaxis ampicillin 1 g IV 6 hourly for 24 hours followed by amoxicillin 500 mg orally 3 times daily, with metronidazole 400 mg orally 3 times daily, for a total of 5 days. - Give oral analgesia e.g. paracetamol 1 g orally 6 hourly or ibuprofen (if not contraindicated) 400 mg orally 8 hourly for 3-4 days. - Prescribe stool softeners e.g. ispaghula (Agiolax[®]), or bran, or lactulose 10 g twice daily orally for 5 days.
+Include the internal anal sphincter in this suture. - Identify the disrupted ends of the external anal sphincter on each side just above the anal verge and extract and hold them with Allis clamps. - Repair the external sphincter with four simple 2/0 sutures, either as an end-to-end or as an overlapping anastomosis. - · Complete the repair as for episiotomy. - Give antibiotic prophylaxis ampicillin one gram IV six hourly for 24 hours followed by amoxicillin 500 mg orally three times daily, with metronidazole 400 mg orally three times daily, for a total of five days. - Give oral analgesia e.g. paracetamol one gram orally six hourly or ibuprofen (if not contraindicated) 400 mg orally eight hourly for three to four days. - Prescribe stool softeners e.g. ispaghula (Agiolax®), or bran, or lactulose 10g twice daily orally for five days.
 Advise on a high fibre diet and pelvic floor exercises. - Write a clear discharge summary with clear instructions for a follow-up doctor visit.